manlioGit/javatags/README.md

 class='navbar fa fa-up' style='border: 0;'
 ```

-An attribute can be modified with remove method, using key-value or Attribute overload
+An attribute can be modified with remove method, using key-value, Attribute overload or key

 ```java
 attr("class -> .some fa fa-up", "xxx -> fa fa-up").